ewohltman/kubecon2019/envoycon2019/README.md

 * Erik Lindblad, Spotify
 * Kateryna Nezdolii, Spotify

-They migrated to Envoy in their "perimeter", i.e. they line between the internet and their internal services.
+They migrated to Envoy in their "perimeter" between the internet and their internal services.

 They learned a lot in migration effort, in particular how useful it was to have a "big red button" to roll back changes that anyone could hit.